-As discussed in Section II, Project Description, of this Draft EIR, vehicular access, including emergency vehicle access, to the Project Site would be provided from two large, gated driveways along 6th Street (referred to as the West Gate and the East Gate), and two additional driveways on Mill Street.
-An Emergency Vehicle only access driveway would also be located at Alameda Street along the south perimeter of the Project Site, exiting at Mill Street.
+As discussed in Section II, Project Description, of this Draft EIR, vehicular access, including emergency access to the Project Site, would be provided at several access points along Hollywood Boulevard.
 The Project's driveways and internal circulation would be designed to meet all applicable Building Code and Fire Code requirements regarding site access, including the provision of adequate emergency vehicle access.
 Compliance with such requirements would be confirmed as part of LAFD's fire/life safety plan review and fire/life safety inspection per LAMC Section 57.118, prior to the issuance of any building permit.

-Additionally, operation of the Project would not include the installation of any barriers that could impede emergency vehicle access within or in the vicinity of the Project Site.
+Additionally, operation of the Project would not include the installation of any barriers (e.g., perimeter fencing, fixed bollards, etc.) that could impede emergency vehicle access within and in the vicinity of the Project Site.
 As such, emergency access to the Project Site and surrounding area would be maintained, and the Project would not result in inadequate emergency access during operations.
 Furthermore, the area surrounding the Project Site includes an established street system, consisting of freeways, primary and secondary arterials, and collector and local streets, which provide regional, sub-regional, and local access and circulation within the Project's traffic study area.
 Based on the Project Site's location within a highly urbanized area of the City, the streets surrounding the Project Site were designed as standard streets in terms of pavement width and thickness, curb and gutter, and horizontal and vertical curvature.
 Therefore, the street system surrounding the Project Site is not considered substandard.
 Pursuant to CVC Section 21806, the drivers of emergency vehicles are generally able to avoid traffic in the event of an emergency by using sirens to clear a path of travel or by driving in the lanes of opposing traffic.
 As such, emergency access to the Project Site and surrounding uses would be maintained at all times.